-Cleopatra Mall is a mixed-use shopping and entertainment project being built in 6th of October near Cairo, Egypt, by Cleopatra Group.
+Cleopatra Mall is a mixed-use shopping and entertainment project being built on the 6th of October near Cairo, Egypt, by the Cleopatra Group.
 Designed by Design International, the development is touted to become one of the biggest landmarks in the country.

 Construction was recommenced in 2014 and is now scheduled for completion in 2017.
 The first phase of the project is estimated to cost $350m.